Putting It Together (1999 Broadway Version)

 Productions

-The original production of Putting It Together premiered in Oxford, England at the Old Fire Station on January 27, 1992, directed by Julia McKenzie, produced by Cameron Mackintosh and starring one of England's great leading ladies, Diana Rigg.
+The original production of Putting It Together premiered in Oxford, England, at the Old Fire Station on January 27, 1992, directed by Julia McKenzie, produced by Cameron Mackintosh and starring one of England's great leading ladies, Diana Rigg.

-Putting It Together was next seen off-Broadway at the Manhattan Theater Club.
-Previews began March 2, 1993 at City Center Theater, it opened April 1and closed May 23, 1993.
+Putting It Together was next seen Off-Broadway at the Manhattan Theater Club.
+Previews began March 2, 1993, at City Center Theater, it opened April 1, and closed May 23, 1993.
 The show ran for 59 performances and 37 previews.
 The production featured Julie Andrews, Rachel York, Michael Rupert and Christopher Durang.

-A production of Putting It Together ran at the Mark Taper Forum (Los Angeles, California), from October 22, 1998 to December 6, 1998.
-The cast included Carol Burnett, George Hearn,John Barrowman, Ruthie Henshall, and Bronson Pinchot.
+A production of Putting It Together ran at the Mark Taper Forum (Los Angeles, California), from October 22, 1998, to December 6, 1998.
+The cast included Carol Burnett, George Hearn, John Barrowman, Ruthie Henshall and Bronson Pinchot.

-The review received its West End premiere in January 2014 at the St. James Theatre, London with a cast that included Janie Dee, David Bedella, Damian Humbley,Caroline Sheen and Daniel Crossley.
+The review received its West End premiere in January of 2014 at London's St. James Theatre, with a cast that included Janie Dee, David Bedella, Damian Humbley, Caroline Sheen and Daniel Crossley.
 It was directed by Alastair Knights, with choreography by Matthew Rowland and Musical Supervision by Alex Parker.

 Cultural Influence